Globalization, Trade, and Health Economics

-Strengthening of controls in Western Europe and North America, coupled with the reduction in trade barriers by low- and middle-income countries (LMICs), and expanded advertising by TNCs (Trans-national Corporations), has shifted market share toward these emerging economies across Asia, Latin America, the Middle East, and Eastern Europe (Hsieh, Hu, & Lin, 1999; Chaloupka & Corbett, 1998; Grise, 1990; Hagihara & Takeshita, 1995).
+Strengthening of controls in Western Europe and North America, coupled with the reduction in trade barriers by LMICs, and expanded advertising by transnational corporations (TNCs), has shifted market share toward emerging economies across Asia, Latin America, the Middle East, and Eastern Europe (Hsieh, Hu, & Lin, 1999; Chaloupka & Corbett, 1998; Grise, 1990; Hagihara & Takeshita, 1995).
 Given the inverse relationship between price and consumption, as well as the positive relationship between advertising and demand, cigarette smoking and tobacco use can be expected to increase as tobacco markets become more open, all else being equal.
 As a result, the mortality and morbidity attributable to tobacco use can also be expected to increase.

-As early as the 1980s, the United States used bilateral trade agreements to exert pressure on countries such as Thailand, Taiwan, and South Korea to open their domestic economies to US cigarette imports.
-It was estimated that US market share in these countries was around 600% higher, on average, in 1991 than it would have been had these markets remained closed (Chaloupka & Laixuthai, 1996).
-Since the WTO replaced the General Agreement on Tariffs and Trade (GATT) in 1995, it has significantly reduced tariff and non-tariff barriers to tobacco trade, in relation to “plain-packaging” requirements and minimum sizes for health warnings (which some condemn as unjustifiably encumbering trademark rights) (Bettcher et al., 2003; Callard, Chitanondh, & Weissman, 2001).
-Pressure has also been brought to bear in manufacturers’ home countries to include tobacco in negotiations to liberalize the agricultural sector and to reduce tobacco control measures under the terms of trade agreements.
+As early as the 1980s, the United States used bilateral trade agreements to exert pressure on countries such as Thailand, Taiwan, and South Korea to open their domestic economies to U.S. cigarette imports.
+It was estimated that U.S. market share in these countries was around 600% higher, on average, in 1991 than it would have been had these markets remained closed (Chaloupka & Laixuthai, 1996).
+Since the WTO replaced the GATT in 1995, it has significantly reduced tariff and non-tariff barriers to tobacco trade, in relation to “plain-packaging” requirements and minimum sizes for health warnings (which some condemn as unjustifiably encumbering trademark rights; Bettcher et al., 2003; Callard, Chitanondh, & Weissman, 2001).
+Pressure has also been brought to bear in manufacturers’ home countries to include tobacco in negotiations to liberalize the agricultural sector and to reduce tobacco-control measures under the terms of trade agreements.

-Evidence such as this has meant that the regulation of trade in tobacco has been a high priority for the public health community for many years, with two competing views on the best way to regulate tobacco under international trade rules.
-First, that tobacco be excluded from schedules of liberalization and treated as a special product for stricter regulation or even prohibition (Weissman, 2003).
-Second, that tobacco be regulated like any other good, in accordance with international treaties such as those of the WTO (Bettcher et al., 2003; McGrady, 2007).
+Evidence such as this has meant that the regulation of trade in tobacco has been a high priority for the public health community for many years, with two competing views on the best way to regulate tobacco under international trade rules: first, that tobacco be excluded from schedules of liberalization and treated as a special product for stricter regulation or even prohibition (Weissman, 2003): and second, that tobacco be regulated like any other good, in accordance with international treaties, such as those of the WTO (Bettcher et al., 2003; McGrady, 2007).
 In the end, the latter approach was adopted, through the WHO Framework Convention on Tobacco Control (FCTC).

 Trade and Alcohol